1967 Rose Bowl

-The 1967 Rose Bowl was the 53rd edition of the college football bowl game, played at the Rose Bowl in Pasadena, California, on Monday, January 2.
-The game matched the #7 Purdue Boilermakers of the Big Ten Conference and the unranked USC Trojans of the AAWU (Pac-8).
-Purdue won 14−13, after USC scored a touchdown in the fourth quarter and opted to go for a two-point conversion to win the game, rather than kicking an extra point to tie.
+The 1967 Rose Bowl was the 53rd edition of the college football bowl game, played at the Rose Bowl in Pasadena, California, on Monday, January 2nd, 1967.
+The game was played between the Purdue Boilermakers of the Big Ten Conference and the USC Trojans of the AAWU.
+A total of 101,438 people attended the game.
+Purdue won 14−13.

-Purdue defensive back John Charles was named the Player of the Game, and the attendance was 101,438.
-Because New Year's Day fell on Sunday in 1967, the game was played the next day.
+Purdue defensive back John Charles was named the Player of the Game.
+Because New Year's Day fell on Sunday in 1967, the game was delayed until the 2nd.